Dominion Lending CentresDLCG · #1 for new mortgages · $84.5B in 2025

 Best for: Land, pre-development, draw shortfalls, rescue, non-bankable sponsors

-Leverage: Up to 70–75% of as-complete value, sometimes 100% of cost with equity coverage
+Leverage: Up to ~65–75% of value, first or second position; sometimes 100% of cost with strong land equity

 Used when timing, asset, or borrower doesn't fit a bank.
 Refinanced or paid out at completion.